soumyajitbiswas-CE/soumyajitbiswas-CE/README.md

 ## 🏗️ About Me

 - 🎓 Civil Engineering student
-- 📐 Interested in Structural Engineering and Infrastructure
-- 🏗️ Interested in Construction & Engineering Technology
 - 🤖 Exploring the applications of AI in Engineering
-- 💻 Beginning my journey into Programming & Computational Engineering
 - 📚 Currently focused on strengthening my Civil Engineering fundamentals
 - 🎯 Preparing for GATE and building a strong foundation for higher studies